csh3/RegAssembler/README.md

 # RegAssembler

 ## 1. Introduction
-RegAssembler is a genome assembler employing the robust regression and re-sampling techniques.
+RegAssembler is a genome assembler employing the robust regression and resampling techniques.

 The current version is specially designed for high-confidence reconstruction of SARS-CoV-2 genomes using Illumina sequencing reads.